 The Executive Compensation and Benefits practice at Skadden advises public and private companies, management, boards of directors and executives on a full range of matters relating to employee compensation plans and arrangements, including issues arising in the areas of the transactional, tax, securities, bankruptcy, corporate governance and ERISA claims.
 Heightened scrutiny of executive compensation issues has resulted in an increasingly complex maze of government regulation and market pressures.
 The executive compensation and benefits practice helps clients manage the impact of these regulatory and market developments.

-Our practice members repeatedly have been recognized as “leading lawyers” in the executive compensation and employee benefits fields by, among others, Chambers USA, Chambers Global, The Best Lawyers in America and The Legal 500: U.S. We also recently received the Chambers USA Award for Excellence for “Employee Benefits & Executive Compensation Team of the Year.”
+Our practice members repeatedly have been recognized as "leading lawyers" in the executive compensation and employee benefits fields by, among others, Chambers USA, Chambers Global, The Best Lawyers in America and The Legal 500: U.S. We also were named one of Law360’s Benefits Groups of the Year for 2018.
 Our practice members regularly publish articles and client memoranda on important developments in the area and are called on to provide insights to the press and at numerous high-profile conferences and meetings.
 In addition, our practice includes the authors and editors of The Section 409A Handbook — the leading treatise on Section 409A of the Internal Revenue Code, which governs the treatment of deferred compensation — as well as the chairperson of the PLI Hot Issues in Executive Compensation Conference.

 Our Executive Compensation and Benefits Group advises clients in all aspects of compensation and benefits, such as:

 - planning, drafting and negotiating a wide variety of executive compensation arrangements, including employment and severance agreements and all types of employee benefit plans;